Gideonparry/gr.model/README.txt

 	4. era_maps: scrips used to aggreagate many ERA5 grids into one used in modeling

 complete_data
-	This folder contains all data from use of digitizing reports.
+	This folder contains all data obtained from digitized reports.
+It is recommended to avoid interacting with these data directly, but rather interact with the data summaries available in the R scripts contained in this repository.

 Instructions:

-To reproduce results and figures found in the thesis, all that needs to be run is data.R, methods.R, validation_methods.R and RTL.R, and RTL.R in that order. data_variables.R and 4_reliability_targeted_loads.R are included to demonstrate how these actions were performed, and data_variables.R is reproducible.
+To reproduce results and figures found in the thesis, all that needs to be run is 1_data.R, 2_methods.R, 3_validation_methods.R and 4_rtl.R in that order.
+0_data_variables.R and 5_reliability_targeted_loads.R are included to demonstrate how these actions were performed, and 0_data_variables.R is reproducible.